 If you weren’t making music professionally, what would you be doing?

 Success to you is…

-What do you wish you were told when you first started rapping that you think would help artists starting out?
+What do you wish you were told when you first started making music that you think would help an artist starting out?

-Where do we find your music / music project?
+Where do we find you music / social media?